Skip to content

 Conclusion

-Choosing a brushless ceiling grinder is not a question of purchase price but of ecosystem.
+Choosing a ceiling grinder is not a question of purchase price but of ecosystem.
 The three variables that really matter are transmitted vibration (under 0.5 m/s²), vacuum compatibility (class M minimum, H for silica) and the available anti-fatigue accessories.
+Brushless technology delivers a major step change in service life, noise and vibration, but remains rare on the ceiling grinder market.
 A machine alone does not solve the problem; an integrated system does.

 Sept Tools is the only French manufacturer designing the entire chain (grinder, cart, vacuum and discs) around brushless technology.
 For precise sizing, contact our engineers or use the Sept Tools configurator.